 Did you know…

-Sadly, yes.
+Sadly, they can be.
 And many women are not advised of this before taking them.
-However, given the fear of an unwanted pregnancy, many of us would have taken them regardless.
+Although, given the fear of unwanted pregnancy, many of us would have taken them regardless.

-The irony is that if it’s going to lower your sex drive, you may not need birth control!
+However, the irony is that if taking them is going to lower your sex drive, therefore reducing your desire to have sex, you may not need birth control!